Authentic Malaysian street food w/ legit Nasi Lemak & phenomenal roti canai for under $5. Don't miss the pan-fried noodles!

-Customers generally praise the authentic Malaysian flavors, with Nasi Lemak and roti canai being standout dishes.
-However, some have noted that prices can be high for the portion sizes.
+Customers generally praise the authentic Malaysian flavors, with specific call-outs for the Nasi Lemak and roti canai.
+However, a few reviewers note that the prices can be on the higher side for the portion sizes.

 Important Note